Slackadays/Chata/libchata/README.md

 ### ▫️ Verified quality

-The Chatassembler testsuite currently has 1000+ tests covering all supported instructions and directives and other cases too.
+The Chatassembler testsuite currently has 1700+ tests covering all supported instructions and directives and other cases too.

-Interestingly, this has led to Chatassembler revealing lots of bugs in `as` including ones causing internal errors!
+This has led to Chatassembler revealing lots of bugs in `as` including ones causing internal errors!

 ### ▫️ Fast! 🏎️